gcanti/gcanti.github.io/_posts/2014-08-12-what-if-your-domain-model-could-validate-the-ui-for-free.md

 ## [UPDATE] Implementation

-For a complete implementation of the ideas exposed in this post see the [tcomb-validation](https://github.com/gcanti/tcomb-validation) library on GitHub.
+For an implementation of the ideas exposed in this post see the [tcomb-form](https://github.com/gcanti/tcomb-form) library on GitHub.

 ## The Model